zinoadidi/RendaJS/README.md

   </center>
 ```

-5. Make sure your app is hosted on a local server, any server side server that supports javascript apps is sufficient.
+5. Make sure your app is hosted on a local server, any server that supports javascript application is sufficient.
 Navigate to the address of your app and you should see welcome to renda displayed on the screen.

 ## Documentation
 Renda.JS userguild / documentation can be found in the wiki section of it's repository https://github.com/zinoadidi/RendaJS/wiki.